Why has Poland's card usage grown in the last years? We analyse the recent developments in electronic payments that led to SumUp's growth in Poland.

 How is Denmark's national debit card faring against international competition and mobile payments?
 Statistics tell a complicated story of change.

 Verifone and Ingenico dominate the payments sector globally, but how are they adjusting to market changes?
 We look at the numbers.

-Will 2019 be a golden year for contactless payments?
+Is it a golden time for contactless payments?
 UK leads the way, with contactless cards more popular than chip and PIN.
 Here are the developments.

 The Brazilian market of card readers is one of the most exciting at the moment.
 Companies are fighting for a slice of the sector, estimated to have released over 300 models so far and paved the way for two successful IPOs this year.
 Yet not so long ago, local [...]

 There’s an odd relationship going on between the Italian people, the past and the future.
 In a country where entrepreneurs and merchants are still reluctant to accept card payments (and customers to pay by card), what we may call a passion for smartphones could finally soothe this conservative attitude. [...]

 On average each Norwegian citizen paid by card 417 times in 2016, beaten only by Iceland in the worldwide ranking.
 With fewer Norwegians carrying cash, even the smallest of vendors find that not accepting card payments is hurting the bottom line – badly.
 But before we look at the [...]

 Small and mobile businesses in Switzerland got a new option for accepting card payments: the SumUp app for their smartphone or tablet.